scientific-python/executable-tutorials/index.md

-# Executable Tutorials Repo setup best practices
+# Executable Tutorials

+This is meant to demonstrate how to deploy tutorial materials.
+The examples show common patterns including runnable code, plots, exercises with solutions, etc.

-## How to Run The Code Yourself
+## How to Run The Code

 `````{tab-set}
 ````{tab-item} Locally with pixi